swiftlang/swift-evolution/proposals/0378-package-registry-auth.md

 store (e.g., macOS Keychain) on supported platforms, which should yield better security.

-We are also eliminating the use of project-level `.netrc` file.
-This should prevent accidental checkin of `.netrc` file and thus leakage of sensitive information.
+We are also eliminating the use of project-level netrc file.
+This should prevent accidental checkin of netrc file and thus leakage of sensitive information.

 ## Impact on existing packages

-This proposal eliminates the project-level `.netrc` file.
+This proposal eliminates the project-level netrc file.
 There should be no other impact on existing packages.